 One of Brazil's nude beaches, small and clean Olho-de-Boi is protected from non-naturist eyes by cliffs.
 A trail (about 20 minutes) from Praia Brava leads into it.

-Brava means "rough".
-This surfing spot has good places to stay.
+This surfing spot has great places to stay.

 - João Fernandinho

 Sharing the very tip of the peninsula with larger João Fernandes, the attractive beach is reached by nearly 100 steps in the rainforest.

 - João Fernandes